First-Year Seminar

 FYS 166 Mammalian Reproduction: A Female Perspective (4 Credits)

-This seminar explores the diversity of reproduction in mammals from genetics to environmental adaptations, but all from the perspective of female mammals.
-How does the female perspective change the way we think about reproduction?
+This course explores the diversity of reproduction in mammals from genetics to environmental adaptations, but all from the perspective of female mammals.
+How does the female perspective change the way one things about reproduction?
 For instance, conception vs. fertilization; embryo rejection vs. miscarriage.
-We cover basic concepts as well as the biases and assumptions present in the study of mammalian reproduction.
-Enrollment limited to 16 first years.
+The course covers basic concepts as well as the biases and assumptions present in the study of mammalian reproduction.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable